tohtana/templates/templates/ray-train-deepspeed/README.md

 This template shows how to combine DeepSpeed ZeRO with Ray Train to scale PyTorch training efficiently across GPUs and nodes while minimizing memory usage.

 DeepSpeed is a deep learning optimization library focused on scaling and efficiency.
 Its ZeRO (Zero Redundancy Optimizer) family partitions model states, gradients, and optimizer states across workers to drastically reduce memory usage while maintaining data-parallel semantics.
-Higher ZeRO stages (e.g., Stage 2/3) remove redundant copies and optionally offload states to CPU, enabling much larger models and batch sizes.
-DeepSpeed also integrates mixed-precision, communication overlap, and activation checkpointing to improve throughput and lower memory footprint.

 This tutorial provides a step-by-step guide on integrating DeepSpeed ZeRO with Ray Train.
 Specifically, it covers:
-- A hands-on example of training an image classification model
+- A hands-on example of fine-tuning a LLM
 - Checkpoint saving and resuming with Ray Train
 - Configuring ZeRO for memory and performance (stages, mixed precision, CPU offload)
-- Optional GPU memory profiling
 - Launching a distributed training job

 Note: This template is optimized for the Anyscale platform.
 When running on open source Ray, you must configure a Ray cluster, install dependencies on all nodes, and set up storage for checkpoints.